Laufenburg is a town situated on the border between Germany and Switzerland.

 It is a prominent landmark that showcases stunning Gothic architecture.

 Walk up to the Heilig Geist Church, explore the interior, and then head towards the lookout point.
+From there, you will have a beautiful view over to the Swiss side of Laufenburg.

+Then head downstairs, explore the middle alley, and return to the bridge.
 Before you cross over to Switzerland, don’t forget to walk along the promenade.

 You can take some cool photos of the houses on the Swiss side and yourself also.